This is where we round-up the best DSLR cameras available to buy today.

-DSLR cameras - which stands for digital single lens reflex - have removable lenses so that different optics can be attached in order to give a different view on the world.
+DSLR cameras - which stands for digital single lens reflex - have removable lenses so that different optics can be attached in order to give a different view onto the world.
 This potential variety allows you to start small and build-up to the more varied, sharper and desirable featured lenses as you go along.

 Whether you're new to DSLRs, looking to upgrade, know plenty about cameras already, or are considering a more pro option, we've broken down our list of great DSLR cameras into sub-headed categories to make things easier to digest.

 A quick lesson in lenses